Alfano

-Alfano is a village and small comune in the province of Salerno in the Campania region of south-western Italy.
+Alfano (Cilentan: Alfànu) is a village and small comune in the province of Salerno in the Campania region of south-western Italy.
 As of December 31, 2012, the comune had a population of 1082.

 History

 There is little reliable evidence on the ancient history of Alfano.
 However, according to tradition, a large city existed on the slopes of Mount Centaurino, near the present frazione of Roccagloriosa.
 This would have been destroyed in a catastrophic earthquake, if it had existed.

 In 1496 the town was given to the Neapolitan noble Giovanni Carafa, Duke of Paliano.

 Geography

 Alfano has borders with the municipalities of Laurito, Roccagloriosa and Rofrano.

 Main sights

 The main church in Alfano is the Church of Saint Nicholas.
 The baronial Novelli Palace dates back to the 18th century.
 It has a grand entrance of stone, leading to a hall.
 For some time, Novelli Palace served as the Town Hall of Alfano.